Countdown Timer showing days, hours, minutes, and seconds remaining

 • A verified checkmark is not a guarantee against fraud or spam.

-Calls that display a checkmark on a device screen or in the call history indicate that the originating service provider cryptographically signed the call and that the caller ID information was not altered as the call traveled through the network.
+When a call displays a checkmark on a mobile device or in call history, it indicates that the call was authenticated by the carrier using the STIR/SHAKEN framework.
+This means the originating service provider cryptographically signed the call and the caller ID information was not altered as the call traveled through the network.

-However, the presence of a checkmark should not be treated as an absolute guarantee of trust.
-Illegal spoofing can still occur at the point of call origination, before a call is signed, and it is then up to the originating service provider to decide whether they have sufficient information to assign A‑Level Attestation.
-If a provider fails to properly vet the caller, an illegally spoofed call may still receive attestation and appear as verified to the recipient.
+In these situations, the originating service provider must decide whether it has sufficient information to authorize the caller and assign attestation.
+If a provider fails to properly vet a caller, an illegally spoofed call may still be signed and appear as verified to the recipient.

 Why This Matters